Skip to main content Skip to main navigation

 Scope and Contents note

-The Ryerson family papers and photographs contain deeds, wills, invoices, receipts, account books, architectural records, tax records, genealogical notes, minutes, and photographs relating to the Ryerson family of Brooklyn.
+The Ryerson family papers and photographs contain deeds, wills, invoices, receipts, account books, architectural records, tax records, genealogical notes, minutes, maps, and photographs relating to the Ryerson family of Brooklyn.
 The collection spans the 18th and 19th centuries with the bulk of the collection from the 19th century.
-The collection is organized into two series: Ryerson family papers and Ryerson family photographs.
+John and Jacob Ryerson inherited family farmland in Wallabout.
+The brothers also owned farmland in Flatlands on New Lots Road near Kings Highway.
+Also, a Ryerson family homestead was located on what is now the Parade Grounds in Prospect Park.
+Variations of the Ryerson family name include Adriance, Martense, Ryers, and Ryerse.

 Conditions Governing Access